ramyrams/QA-Automation/NonFunctionalTesting/SecurityTesting/ZapProxy/readme.md

 ![](https://www.toobler.com/wp-content/uploads/2016/03/blogpic5-650x365.jpg)

+## Example - 2
+Context- User Management
+* You need to add 2 users here, one is existing users while recorded the script and another is invalid user which you need to be added.
+For example test@gmail.com
+* Check the Forced User Mode should be enable before attacking it.
+(Forced User Mode placed at top icon) We can select the get request and applied attack for spider and select test user/invalid user and attack on site.
+If invalid user is shown in the response, it means user able login through invalid user otherwise scenario is passing.

 # Spider url attack applied to “Test user”
 If spider url attack applied to the Test user returns get_login.php (error_message), also once spider attack completed “Test User” accesses home url only. uri’s covered: 31 is shown in the screenshot, where as only scan through https://pr-uat.iptquote.com